sakrenu/Notezy/README.md

 ## Features

-- The major features stands out to be a fully fledged notes generation system.
+- The major feature stands out to be a fully-fledged notes generation system.
 - Uses RAG to answer questions based on the notes generated.
-- The streamlit app can do text recognition separately.
+- The Streamlit app can do text recognition separately.
-- It can compare the time and accuaracy between different SOTA offline OCR models with any given input image.
+- It can compare the time and accuracy between different SOTA offline OCR models with any given input image.

 ## Contact